dmgt/TIL/getting_started_in_R.md

-*A summary of resources for getting started with R at UC Berkeley in 2019*
+*A summary of resources for getting started with R*

-Note there are free in-person workshops on campus organized by the [D-Lab](https://dlab.berkeley.edu/) that are free and also introduce some of this material.

 ## Getting started
 1. The first step is to install both R and RStudio: